PhilMele/M4Project/README.md

     STATICFILES_STORAGE = 'whitenoise.storage.CompressedManifestStaticFilesStorage'

-Error encountered: `MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled.`. whitenoise wasnot installed.
+**Error encountered**: `MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled.`. whitenoise wasnot installed.
 Adding whitenoise corrected the error.

+**Error encountered**: css file not loading in production.
+This problem was solved by moving `'whitenoise.middleware.WhiteNoiseMiddleware',` to the top.

+    MIDDLEWARE = [
+        'django.middleware.security.SecurityMiddleware',
+        #whitenoise package : used for production to be set at the top
+        'whitenoise.middleware.WhiteNoiseMiddleware',
+    ]

 Useful Link: